-The attached Site Plan indicates that with the Phase II project, the applicant is proposing to improve Franzen Street NE, a private drive that connects to Medical Center Drive NE.
+The attached Site Plan indicates that the Phase II project includes the proposal to improve Franzen Street NE, a private drive that connects to Medical Center Drive NE.
 The Phase I development included improvements to Medical Center Drive, Center Street NE, and 23rd Street NE.
 With these improvements, all transportation facilities within and adjacent to the site will conform to City Public Works standards.